Endeavour Hills

 Table Chart PROFILE FAQ

-Endeavour Hills features high concentrations of family households, with a fairly typical median household size
+Endeavour Hills features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.8% of all households, including 42.9% couples with children, 25.4% couples without children, and 12.3% single parent families.
-Non-family households comprise the remaining 18.2%, with lone person households at 15.7% and group households making up 2.5% of the total.
-The median household size is 2.9 people, which aligns with the Greater Melbourne average.
+Non-family households account for the remaining 18.2%, with lone person households at 15.7% and group households making up 2.5%.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households